mancsedmon29/Navigation-Menu-Master/README.md

 <figure>
     <img src="./sidebarTurnsLeft.png" alt="The icons">
-    <figcaption>The icons are shown but the sidebar moves to the left at the same of width but subtracted </figcaption>
+    <figcaption>The icons are shown but the sidebar moves to the left at the same width but subtracted </figcaption>
 </figure>

 This CSS code defines the styling for two elements with the IDs "button" and "cancel" that are inside a label element.
 The elements are positioned absolutely and have a background color of #262626.
 They have a height and width of 45 pixels, and the text inside them is centered both horizontally and vertically.
 The color of the text is white, and the font size is 29 pixels.
-The elements also have a 1 pixel solid border with the same color as the background.
+The elements also have a 1-pixel solid border with the same color as the background.

 ```
 label #button, label #cancel {